2026-27 Course Catalog

 Ceramics II

-Ceramics II is an opportunity for students to expand their knowledge of the ceramic field and grow their fabrication skills.
-Students will create complex pottery forms on the wheel and through advanced hand-building techniques.
-We will delve into surface design, experimenting with underglaze techniques, printing techniques, and an introduction to glaze chemistry.
-Students will research the work of contemporary ceramic artists and create sculptural pieces inspired by the artists and movements that inspire them.
-Students are encouraged to pursue ceramics as a vehicle for their artistic voice.
-In the final months of the course, students will work toward creating an independent body of work.
+Ceramics II is an opportunity for students to grow ceramic fabrication skills in Pottery and complex sculptural forms.
+They will continue to explore surface design, experimenting with glaze materials, ceramic printing, and an introduction to glaze chemistry.
+Students will research the work of contemporary ceramic artists and historic forms and create presentations to share with their mixed-level classmates.
+Students are encouraged to explore their artistic voice through ceramic practice, beginning to develop a personal style.
 Students participate in group critiques to generate feedback and exchange ideas.
-Students complete the course with a strong set of pieces to add to their portfolios.
+They complete the course with a strong set of pieces to add to their portfolios.

 Prerequisite: Ceramics I or equivalent experience.
 Students who have not taken Ceramics I must have instructor's approval based on 5 examples of relevant work.